-- Decision tables, including rules, simple rules, smart rules, simple lookups and smart lookups table types
+- Decision tables, including rules, simple rules, smart rules, simple lookups, and smart lookup tables

 - Spreadsheet

 - TBasic

 - Method

 - ColumnMatch

 Note: Test, Datatype, and Data table types cannot be versioned.

 When dealing with almost equal rules of the same structure but with slight differences, for example, with changes in any specific date or state, there is a very simple way to version rule tables by Business Dimension properties.
 Proceed as follows: